 4. Irrigate your yard with rainwater.
 Rainwater irrigation is a highly effective way to reduce water usage; it also saves you time.
 Rainwater is healthier for your plants as it does not contain salt or chlorine, which dehydrates your garden.
 By putting your rainfall runoff to good use you will be able to save time and money, all while helping the environment.

 5. Use organic or homemade pesticides and herbicides.
 We know that chemical pesticides and herbicides are harmful to the environment but they are harmful to people as well.
 Especially dangerous to pets and children, chemicals are not necessary to remove infestations; organic methods are just as effective for environmentally friendly landscaping.

 6. Reduce the amount of lawn space in your yard.
 A smaller lawn does not mean a smaller yard.
 By reducing the amount of grass and implementing flowerbeds, paved patios, shrubbery, or rock gardens, you can decrease your water usage by a substantial amount.

 7. Use EnviroSAND or EnviroSTONE products for your jointing sand needs.
 EnviroSAND and EnviroSTONE are designed for the joints between paving stones and flagstones.
 The products are made of 100% naturally occurring materials.
 Instead of using chemicals like other stabilizing sand products, EnviroSAND and EnviroSTONE are made from a plant glue that resists washouts and nuisance weed growth.

-All of these tips can actually save you time and money, which means it literally pays to have an environmentally friendly yard.
+All of these tips for environmentally friendly landscaping can actually save you time and money, which means it literally pays to have an environmentally friendly yard.
 While all tips listed above are helpful to the environment, they are also beneficial to humans too!
 By doing these things you are not only decreasing your environmental footprint, but you are also providing a safer and healthier environment for you and your family.